DigitalPublishingToolkit/TOD47-Virtue/md/05CathKeyes.md

 Conference, Berlin, Germany, 16–17 May 2019.

 Sotiropoulou, Panagiota, and Cranston, Sophie.
-‘Critical Friendship: An Alternative, ‘Care-full’ Way to Play the Academic Game’, *Gender, Place & Culture* (2022): 1–22.
+‘Critical Friendship: An Alternative, ‘Care-ful’ Way to Play the Academic Game’, *Gender, Place & Culture* (2022): 1–22.

 Star, Susan Leigh.
 ‘This is Not a Boundary Object: Reflections on the